 How to Wear a Blue Suit

-- There are many shades of blue, and with so many options it can be easy to make the wrong choice.
-Keep in mind that the colour of your suit invariably dictates how you are perceived.
+- There are many shades of blue, and with so many options, it can be easy to make the wrong choice.
+Keep in mind that the color of your suit invariably dictates how you are perceived.
 Have a think about the setting in which you will be wearing the suit.
 As a general rule of thumb, the brighter your suit, the more likely you are to appear in the background of a Miami music video.

 - If you’re looking for a more classic take on the blue suit, powder and navy blues are solid options.

 Mid-tone blues are a versatile option if you’re planning on wearing your suit to the office and social events.
 Brighter tones may find it difficult to transition into a nighttime event, while navy blues might only suit the office.
-Mid-tones will make give you a go-to option for most events, and allow you to dress it up or down.
+Mid-tones will make give you a go-to option for most events and allow you to dress it up or down.

 White pocket squares are always a safe option, although pocket squares in darker shades of blue are also a nice look with brighter suits.